 Located in the Burren mountians overlooking the largest Turlough in Europe.

-Cassidys of Carron have been catering for people in the heart of the Burren for 200 years and is renowned for its freshly prepared quality food and dedication to good value.
+Cassidys of Carron have been catering for people in the heart of the Burren for over 200 years and is renowned for its freshly prepared quality food and dedication to good value.
 Situated in a former Police Barracks this authentic old world pub and restaurant overlooks the world famous Carron Turlough (disappearing lake) and over 4000 acres of lunar like Burren landscape.

 The ideal location to start or end a Burren walk, Cassidys offers safe parking and a three minute stroll will take you to the top of the Burren with views over Clare, Galway Bay and City.

 Traditional music and song sessions every Friday night all year round.

 Catering for Wedding's, Parties and all Social Events.

 For more Information on Music Sessions, Weekly Dinner Specials or Reservations call 065 7089109.